ElusiveMonni/monni_docs/docs/commands/slash/moderation/kick.md

 If activated, your Moderators will need to use Two Factor Authentication every hour to use the command.

-Not reccomended for smaller servers.
+Not recommended for smaller servers.
 But very helpful for large servers that are vulnerable to Moderator accounts being hacked.